 - 1. Select Manage > Lighthouse > Local Terminal. - 2.
 At the [hostname] login: prompt, enter an administrator username and press Return. - 3.
 At the password: prompt, enter the administrator's password and press Return. - 4.
 At the bash shell prompt, enter and press Return

 '''

 support-report -z > /tmp/support.zip

 '''

-NOTE: This is the recommended way of running the support-report command.
-The -z switch generates the same combined file produced by the Download support report link noted in the Lighthouse UI-specific procedure above.
-And the redirect saves this generated PKZip file to /tmp/support.zip for retrieval at your convenience.
+The -z switch generates the same combined file produced by the Download support report link noted in the Lighthouse UI-specific procedure.